 What is mosaic?

-Mosaic is a quantitative framework to measure the overall health and growth potential of private companies using non-traditional signals.
+Mosaic is a quantitative framework used to measure and predict the health and future success potential of private tech companies using non-traditional signals.

 The quality of the market or industry a company competes in is critical.
 If you are part of a hot industry, that serves as a tailwind to push you along.
 Conversely, being in an out of favor space means fewer investors, partners, media, and more.